 Nope, in the GRE-sense, this word does not relate to the stock market, or even to stock car racing.
 Stock refers to an idea that is hackneyed, or lacking in originality.

-The public’s appetite for tepid melodramas inhabited by stock characters—the jaded mother, the wayward daughter, the aloof father, the goofy son—remains undiminished as the latest Nielsen ratings.
+Nielsen ratings suggest that the public’s appetite for tepid melodramas inhabited by stock characters—the jaded mother, the wayward daughter, the aloof father, the goofy son—remains undiminished.